cantel/faser-daq/README.md

 # daqling_top

-Skeleton for project-specific DAQling Modules and configurations.
+Skeleton for project-specific DAQling Modules, scripts and configurations.

 ## Clone DAQling as a git submodule